What is the minimum and maximum group size on the expedition?

 If I am unable to complete trek & climb, is there certain refund from cost?

 - This will be as per booking terms & conditions but normally NO refund.

 What should I bring for the Expedition?

 - We can provide you a complete list of gears upon your booking of the trip but generally climbing boot, crampon, harness set, ice axe, good trekking/hiking boot, Sleeping bag, down jacket, daypack, layers of breathable clothing for day and night, etc.

 - If you are doing one of our 6,000m expedition then you can hire some of the climbing gears in KTM trekking and gears shop, but especially for 7,000m and 8,000m expeditions, we strongly suggest bringing well-reputed branding gears in good condition, brands like Millet, La Sportiva, Mountain Hardware, etc. and this stuff are not available on hire.

 Do I have to tip to the local staff?

-- Tipping is kind of motivation factor to our local staff and on our treks & expedition.
+- Tipping is a kind of motivation factor for our local staff and on our treks & expedition.
 The local people really appreciate being rewarded directly by the clients for doing a good job.
 This encourages them to work hard and perform their duties to a high level of quality.
-Depending on number of clients in the team, we advice appropriate tips in trip notes and tips are sometimes best administered by the Sirdir, Cook and sometime with assistance from the Trek & Expedition Leader.
+Depending on a number of clients in the team, we advice appropriate tips in trip notes and tips are sometimes best administered by the Sardar, Cook and sometimes with assistance from the Trek & Expedition Leader.